Laser Helmets vs. Laser Combs (for Hair Growth)

 In this post, we’ve compared laser hair caps with laser combs.
 The devices compared were both clinically proven to work within 3-6 months, and both types use the same red light wavelength – 650 nm.

-We’ve determined that there is no one answer that fits all.
+We’ve determined that no one answer fits all.

 The chance of reducing hair loss and regrowing new, healthy hair depends mostly on how consistent you are with the treatment.